formspree/formspree-js/README.md

 import { useForm } from '@statickit/react';

 function ContactForm() {
-  // Call the `useForm` hook in your function component const [state, submit] = useForm('myForm');
+  const [state, submit] = useForm('myForm');

-  // Display success message in place of the form if (state.succeeded) {
+  if (state.succeeded) {
     return <div>Thank you for signing up!</div>;
   }